-The ninth edition of the International Handbook of Evaluated Reactor Physics Benchmark Experiments was published in May 2014 and contains reactor physics benchmark specifications that have been derived from experiments that were performed at various nuclear experimental facilities around the world.
-The benchmark specifications are intended for use by reactor physics personnel to validate calculational techniques.
-This Edition contains data from 136 different experimental series that were performed at 48 different reactor facilities.
-131 of the 136 evaluations are published as approved benchmarks.
-The remaining 4 evaluations are published as DRAFT documents only.
-Draft documents have been reviewed by the IRPhEP Technical Review Group (TRG); however, all action items could not be completed or reviewed in time for the final publication or, in most cases, the TRG felt it necessary to review the revised evaluations before giving final approval.
-The Handbook is organized in a manner that allows easy inclusion of additional evaluations, as they become available.
+The 2015 edition of the International Handbook of Evaluated Reactor Physics Experiments contains data from 143 experimental series performed at 50 nuclear facilities.
+To be published as approved benchmarks the experiments must be evaluated against agreed technical criteria and reviewed by the IRPhE Technical Review Group.
+A total of 139 of the 143 evaluations are published as approved benchmarks.
+The remaining four evaluations are published as draft documents only.
+Draft documents have been reviewed by the IRPhE Technical Review Group (TRG); however, all action items could not be completed or reviewed in time for the final publication or, in most cases, the TRG felt it necessary to review the revised evaluations before final approval.
+The handbook is organised in a manner that allows easy inclusion of additional evaluations as they become available.

 The Handbook is published in electronic format (pdf files), where the experiments are grouped into evaluations, categorised by (1) Reactor Name, (2) Reactor Type, (3) Facility Type, and (4) Measurement Type.

 The Handbook was prepared by a working party comprised of experienced reactor physics personnel from Argentina, Belgium, Brazil, Canada, P.R. of China, Czech Republic, France, Germany, Hungary, Italy, Japan, Republic of Korea, Russian Federation, Serbia, Slovenia, South Africa, Sweden, Switzerland, United Kingdom, and the United States.

 The IRPhEP Handbook is available to authorised requesters from the OECD member countries and to contributing establishments from non-OECD countries.
 Other requests are handled on a case by case basis.
 Find out more about the restrictions, the disclaimer, and providing feedback